hsyntes/instamern-api/README.md

 `GET /instamern/posts`: Get all posts.

-`GET /instamern/posts//:id`: Get a single post by ID.
+`GET /instamern/posts/:id`: Get a single post by ID.

-`POST /instamern/posts/upload`: Create a new post by secure token
+`POST /instamern/posts/upload`: Create a new post by secure token and storage it to **AWS Cloud**

 `POST /instamern/posts/like/:id`: Like a post by current user's secure token.